nescampos/ocean_nftchallenge/README.md

-# Dubai Real Estate Forecasting and Evaluating Property Value Data Challenge
+# NFT Price Analysis Data Challenge

-This repository is for the [Dubai Real Estate :: Forecasting and Evaluating Property Value](https://desights.ai/challenge/8).
+This repository is for the [NFT Price Analysis Data Challenge](https://blog.oceanprotocol.com/nft-price-analysis-data-challenge-ded2d64f8d59).

 In this project, I include the Python notebook with all the analysis and the same analysis in PDF format.